ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 let impAcc  = try! ks?.importKey(jsonKey, passphrase: "Export password", newPassphrase: "Import password")
 ```

-*Although instances of `GethAccount` can be used to access various information about
+Although instances of `GethAccount` can be used to access various information about
 specific Ethereum accounts, they do not contain any sensitive data (such as passphrases or
-private keys), rather act solely as identifiers for client code and the keystore.*
+private keys), rather they act solely as identifiers for client code and the keystore.

 ## Signing authorization

 As mentioned above, account objects do not hold the sensitive private keys of the
-associated Ethereum accounts, but are merely placeholders to identify the cryptographic
+associated Ethereum accounts - they are merely placeholders to identify the cryptographic
 keys with.
 All operations that require authorization (e.g. transaction signing) are
 performed by the account manager after granting it access to the private keys.

 There are a few different ways one can authorize the account manager to execute signing
-operations, each having its advantages and drawbacks.
-Since the different methods have
+operations.
+Since the different methods have very different security guarantees,
-wildly different security guarantees, it is essential to be clear on how each works:
+it is essential to be clear on how each works:

  * **Single authorization**: The simplest way to sign a transaction via the keystore is to
    provide the passphrase of the account every time something needs to be signed, which